ArtHome12/dimmable_led/README.md

 The driver power is declared 120W, under the cover it is already written 100W, in reality probably about 70W.
 As consumers - powerful LEDs on the 2mm aluminium plates.

-Under the driver cover on the group of three capacitors everywhere there is a voltage of 12 VDC, from which arduino is powered.
+Under the driver cover on the group of three capacitors there is a voltage of 12 VDC, from which arduino is powered.
 There are also 5VDC and 6.4VDC on smaller capacitors.